 Lace up your walking shoes, and start the morning at 50 Moganshan Road – or M50 – an acclaimed modern art community hosting over a hundred public art studios and galleries.
 Next, visit the Museum of Contemporary Art, unless you are drawn instead to the Power Station of Art, which is also an adored haven for contemporary art.
 Later, enjoy an illuminating tour of MAB Society to discover more about the organization’s intriguing aim in using art to communicate cultural and international issues.
 If time permits, you can also visit the Rockbund Art Museum or ShanghART Gallery.

-Settle in for a brief flight from Shanghai to Hong Kong, where you’ll check into the classically inspired Peninsula, with its soaring views of both the skyline and harbor, before commencing the afternoon in the city with a visit at a local artist studio and an optional private dinner with an esteemed expert from the art world.
+Settle in for a brief flight from Shanghai to Hong Kong, where you’ll check into a harbor-side hotel, with its soaring views of both the skyline and harbor, before commencing the afternoon in the city with a visit at a local artist studio and an optional private dinner with an esteemed expert from the art world.

 Dive into history at the Asia Art Archive, which is both a collection of art documentation, as well as a community dedicated to using artistic vision to provide insight about the world.
 The rest of the day involves private expeditions to Sotheby’s Collection, the 10 Chancery Lane Gallery, and the White Cube Gallery, rounded off with a trip to the historic Pedder Building, constructed in true Beaux-Arts fashion.
 If you like, conclude the day with a dinner hosted in an exquisite gallery space.